surge-synthesizer/surge/doc/Dynamic Names, Deactivation and Bipolarity.md

 In Surge 1.9, we have finally (finally!) implemented dynamic names, bipolarity, and activation status for sliders.
-This allows you to do things like rename on value changes etc. at draw time without having to trigger an entire UI re-build.
-The mechanism is made slightly complicated by the fact that Parameter can't have any complex object members (so you can't have a std::function as a member on Parameter).
+This allows you to do things like rename on value changes etc. at draw time without having to trigger an entire UI rebuild.
+The mechanism is made slightly complicated by the fact that Parameter can't have any complex object members (so you can't have a `std::function` as a member on Parameter).
 So here's how it works!

 ## General Stuff